maniSbindra/keda-error-threshold-and-queue-length-based-scaler/external-scaler/README.md

 ## Customization

 This keda custom scaler customizations has been written in go.
+As required with keda external scaler we need to implement a few operations.
+The key ones being [GetMetricSpec](./main.go#L83) , and [GetMetrics](./main.go#L95) which returns the customized metric value to keda, based on which the scale up or scale down happens.

 ## Installation